-Scientific Discipline/Field: Geochemistry of Mars/geology/rover robotics
+Scientific Discipline/Field: Geochemistry of Mars/geology and meteoritics/rover robotics

 What does your job involve?

-I am researching the process of atmospheric carbon dioxide in the ancient Mars atmosphere being sequestered into stable mineral carbonate.
+My PhD: I am researching the process of atmospheric carbon dioxide in the ancient Mars atmosphere being sequestered into stable mineral carbonate.
 Such carbonate minerals have been observed by satellite, rovers, landers and in meteorites from Mars that have landed on Earth.
 I examine these sources and attempt to resolve the mineralogy and reaction pathways involved.
 There is a lot of advanced microscope work of Mars fragments, which I love.
 I also conduct laboratory experiments in pressure vessels that mimic early Mars hydrothermal systems.
 But why is it important?

 Because we can utilise the same reactions in rock formations on Earth to store atmospheric carbon dioxide as minerals.
 A method much more stable than other current carbon capture and storage methods.
 I am also working with Engineers in Space Glasgow to build a new prototype rover tool that uses ultrasonic grinding to expose a smooth rock surface, so that rock reactions can be observed more clearly.

 How did you get to this job (education etc.)?